bsent/Coding_Exercise/README.txt

 About Coding Exercise :
 -------------------

-This coding exercise regarding  the coding_exercise.md answers.
+This coding regarding  the coding_exercise.md answers.

 Prerequisites: